 Monthly Payment: With a new car the monthly payment will be a significant cost; while an older car may have no monthly payment

 Repairs: With a new car repairs are usually covered by a warranty for a certain period; you will need to budget for repairs with on older car.

-Insurance: Insurance can be significantly higher with a newer car; and with a loan you will be required to carry full coverage insurance.
+Insurance: Insurance can be significantly higher with a newer car.

 Maintenance: Both cars will require maintenance (oil changes, wiper blades, tires, brakes, etc.); maintenance can be higher in an older car depending on how it has been maintained.

-There is also the value of comfort that needs to be considered; if you can purchase and insure a new vehicle for what you are paying to keep your existing car running then it is an obvious choice.
+Also consider the value of comfort; if you can purchase and insure a new vehicle for what you are paying to keep your existing car running then it is an obvious choice.

 What I do is take the cost of purchasing a new (pre-owned) vehicle, assuming my current vehicle will be used for the down payment, and estimate the monthly payment for a 5 year loan.
 Then I take the difference of what it would cost to insure the new vehicle, versus what I am paying now to insure my current vehicle.
 Depending on the vehicle, driving record, etc., this can be significant.
 In my case it would cost me an additional $2,000 a year to insure a newer vehicle with full coverage (about $165 a month).
 The car payment would be another $450.
 So the total cost of trading my vehicle in for a newer vehicle is a little over $600 a month.
 I then cut this number in half, and get $300 a month.
 When it starts costing me more than $300 a month (average) in repairs to keep my current car on the road, it is time to think about getting a newer one.
 Depending on the car and insurance, the numbers vary.
 This is just a method I use; it is not the answer for everyone.